 - Premises liability.
 Property owners have a duty to maintain safe premises.
 This can include providing adequate security, ensuring proper maintenance, maintaining clean air, clearing walkways, and more.

 - Product liability.
 Manufacturers have an obligation to ensure their products are safe and conform to national standards.
 Every year in Florida, however, people are injured and killed by dangerous or defective products.

 - Class action consumer issues.
 When a company or manufacturer acts in a way that harms many people, those victims can save time, energy, and resources by grouping together to hold that party responsible.
 Though these actions take time, they have been known to be an effective way to protect the rights of victims and obtain compensation from those at fault.

-If you or someone you love has suffered injuries in a situation described here, or if you aren’t sure if your accident or injury falls into one of these categories, call the legal team at DeLoach, Hofstra & Cavonis, P.A., today at 727-397-5571.
+If you or someone you love has suffered injuries in a situation described here, or if you aren’t sure if your accident or injury falls into one of these categories, call the Help For The Hurt team today at 727-397-5571.
 We can help answer your questions and determine just what your legal options may be.

 What Kinds of Compensation Can Florida Injury Victims Recover?

 Under state law, Florida injury victims can recover financial compensation to pay for a number of bills and recover money that is lost because of the injury.
 Often, victims must miss work due to their injuries, or they aren’t able to perform the same tasks as before the accident.
 As a result, victims need reimbursement to continue to live a secure life.
 In Florida, victims may recover compensation for:

 How Can Our Seminole Injury Lawyers Help Your Case?